mlocati/docker-php-extension-installer/README.md

 3. if the extension requires ZTS images:
    add a new line to the `data/special-requirements` file, with the extension handle followed by a space and `zts`

+See [this pull request](https://github.com/mlocati/docker-php-extension-installer/pull/60) for an example.

 ### Changing the supported PHP versions for an already supported PHP extension?

 1. change the `install-php-extensions` script
 2. update the `data/supported-extensions` file, adding the new PHP version to the existing line corresponding to the updated extension

+See [this pull request](https://github.com/mlocati/docker-php-extension-installer/pull/62) for an example.

 ### Improving code for an already supported extension?